Skip to main content

 • Service request with a string payload

-The service response object for both types contains an execution status and message and is automatically handled by the Dynamic State Engine.
+The service response object for both types contains an execution status and message and is automatically handled by the Event Engine.